RichardByrne95/CI-MS4-TuckIn/README.md

 When changing a food's quantity in the bag, it is presumed that if the user does not continue with checkout, that they do not want to save the changes they made to any quantities in their bag.

 As this is a MVP, all restaurants are presumed to deliver all over Dublin.
 In a commercial scenario, a more sophisticated system of address verification, delivery radii and geo-tracking would be used from the paid services of the Google Places API.

+In a commercial setting, the logo would just read 'TuckIn' without the '- Dublin' ending.
+The '- Dublin' ending currently exists as part of a number of measures to ensure users know that the current state of the site only allows ordering from restaurants in Dublin.